- 1 Investing In Your Fingernail Health

 Fingernails aren’t something you normally think about when considering your overall health.
-However, your fingernails can give you clues on what’s going on in your body!
+You may even be surprised to learn that your fingernail health is closely related to what’s going on in your body!

 Take periodic breaks from nail polish

-Using acetone remover on a regular basis dry’s out your nails.
-Leaving on nail polish for a while also makes you more susceptible to develop keratin granulation.
-Both of these side effects make it easier to pick up a nail infection.
+People that wear nail polish for long periods are also more susceptible to developing keratin granulation.
+Dry nails and keratin granulation make it easier to pick up a nail infection.

 Moisturize your cuticles